matter-labs/zksync-hardhat-template/README.md

 # zksync-hardhat-template

-This project was scaffolded with `npx zksync-hardhat init`.
+This project was scaffolded with `zksync-init`.

 ## Project structure